It’s time to begin planning your potager!

 Don’t forget to keep hanging plants well-watered since they will dry out faster.

-Take advantage of as much vertical space as possible to maximize your growing area.
+Take advantage of as much vertical space as possible to maximize your growing area, and definitely make use of companion planting.
 Consider growing juicy yellow pear tomatoes surrounded by creeping thyme in a vertical container or use hanging baskets suspended on shepherd hooks for your favorite herbs.
 Just make sure you keep them well watered as hanging baskets tend to dry out more quickly.

 If you have a fence or a wooden wall with good sun exposure, eavestroughing can be fastened to it in order to make a vertical garden for plants with short roots, like herbs and lettuce.
 You could also add a ladder-like series of shelves to house a lot more plants than you could fit into the ground you have available.
 The Garden Tower operates on that space-saving concept, allowing you to grow 50 plants in a very small space.
 Plus, it composts in the same space, so it’s ideal for a potager.